-In the city people slept and he (jewel green eyes wide) continued to dream a story to tell himself so ho could say to someone who asked, 'this is how she died.'
+In the city people slept and he (jewel green eyes wide) continued to dream a story to tell himself so he could say to someone who asked, "this is how she died."

 He coughed with a stutter.
 His head lit with story.
 He gasped.
 He wet his lips, once, with his tongue, along the corners where spit collected.

-The room was dark but run through by white shadows between the blinds.
-The room was nothing but a table, bed, a bulb.
-The table was pushed next to the bed and on top sat a Bible, its gold lettering flicking in the white shadows of the lamps outside- poles hooded the light away from the street toward the window of his room.
+The room was dark, run through with white shadows between the blinds.
+The room was a table, bed, and a bulb.
+The table was pushed next to the bed and on top sat a Bible, its gold lettering flicking in the white shadows of the lamps outside; poles hooded the light away from the street toward the window of his room.

-The room opened into a doorway and from this doorway came the smell of onion juice as though he had eaten a stew earlier in the day and he loved the smell of onions slowly dying in the stew and nearly got up from the bed to scoop out a plateful, heat some water for coffee, read the last chapter of Ecclesiastics but suddenly his story grew a sharp, ivy trellis about it and framed in the center by the body of his lover in a soft field.
+The room opened through a doorway and from this doorway came the smell of onion juice of a stew he had eaten he had eaten that day and he loved the smell of onions slowly dying in the stew and nearly got up from the bed to scoop out a plateful, heat some water for coffee, read the final pages of Ecclesiastics but suddenly his story grew a sharp, ivy trellis about it and framed in the center by the body of his lover in a soft field.
 It was like a miniature painting has family owned., stuffed at the bottom of a sea trunk in the attic.

 She had been a little girl in an orchard full of swings.

-The room was ten feel tall and flat along the ceiling.
 He rarely had visitors so the lace was dirty bare.
-The window was covered . by faded Venetian blinds that he hadn't raised and now street light streamed into the room like rivers of dust.
+The window was covered with faded Venetian blinds that he hadn't raised and now street light streamed into the room like rivers of dust.

 He rolled on his back.
-She had been beautiful, wise.
+She had been beautiful and wise.
 Dead now.
 He folded his arms across his chest and turned the radio on.
-The radio was also in the room.
 It was a cheap set with a bit of the speaker thread ripped away and he never received the stations he wanted.

 Something came on; on and over, then up by the naked bulb above him that was dark.
 The room was dark except the running beams of light from outside.

-He told the lover to get up- to get up out of the meadow of flowers she lay in- to get up and move maybe dance- he would enjoy that- a dance and maybe, he wondered, she would enter the room But she didn't move.
+He told the lover to get up, "get up out of the meadow of flowers you lay in, get up and move maybe dance" He would enjoy that, a dance and maybe, he wondered, she would enter the room full of laughter.
+But she didn't move.
 Flogging brown pedals wrapped her body.
 He wondered where the wind came from.
 It hadn't been there but now the pedals of flowers were flogging her body and it was a wind.
-But he didn't feel it.
+He didn't feel it.

-She was rouged lightly on the cheek could see.
-One arm was visible through the play of flowers and it was wet, scaly.
+She was rouged lightly on the cheek.
+One arm was visible through the play of flowers.
 Her nose was like a hill shaved of trees and browning as summer comes.

 All week he had planned for the visit of a friend. and remembered now that he needed milk.
-One half gallon.
-And maybe a loaf of French Bread.
+One-half gallon.
+And maybe a baguette.
 He hadn't seen the friend for a year and they had much to talk bout but it was best to talk over food and the corner store existed a block away and smelled as an old kitchen.